Cleaning up the dirty war – Argentine Cabinet, 1984

 Chair: Claudia Leonor

-About the Crisis Manager: Casey Wetherbee is a member of the class of 2021 in the School of Foreign Service majoring in International Political Economy.
-He’s lived in the city, the suburbs, and in cold upstate, so he usually just says he’s from “New York.”
-During his freshman year at Georgetown, Casey traveled to more Model UN conferences than he did all throughout high school, and the travel team is his main extracurricular, in addition to serving on senior staff for NAIMUN LVI and LVII.
-If there’s ever any free time in his Google Calendar you can usually find him watching Vine compilations, eating hummus, or playing piano.
+About the Crisis Manager: Casey Wetherbee is a member of the class of 2021 in the School of Foreign Service majoring in International Political Economy, focusing primarily on economic development and political institutions in Latin America.
+Casey has participated in or CMed cabinet committees in five different continents, and the travel team is his main extracurricular, in addition to serving as Director-General of NAIMUN LVII, our high school conference.
+If there is any free time in his Google Calendar, you can probably find him procrastinating in the school library.